 Network representatives Network reps are the link between their organisation/agency and GWNOur reps keep GWN visible to their agency's people and leaders.

-Sponsor and championsNaomi Ferguson, GWN Sponsor, Commissioner and Chief Executive, Inland RevenueNaomi Ferguson and Peter Mersi are Chief Executive co-leads for Papa Pounamu, a steering group of twelve public sector CEs who are driving a collaborative programme of diversity and inclusion across the public service.
+Sponsor and championsNaomi Ferguson, GWN Sponsor, Commissioner and Chief Executive, Inland RevenueNaomi Ferguson and Peter Mersi are Chief Executive co-leads for Papa Pounamu which sets the diversity and inclusion work programme for the wider public service.

 GWN works with a number of women's networks across the public sector.